Tini (singer): Musical style

 While working on Violetta, Stoessel met with pop music and Latin music.
 She later transferred the pop sound to her first solo album Tini (Martina Stoessel).
 As Stoessel matured, her follow-up record, Quiero Volver, was described as an evolution to a new sound exploring the more serious sound of Latin music.
 Stoessel expanded with genres that are common to her home country such as reggaeton, cumbia, urban and trap sound, on her third studio album Tini Tini Tini, which she praised for having "a lot of variety and all kinds of sounds".
-In addition, Stoessel is also recognizable by her romantic ballads and said: On her third album, she also used in the poem with tango and explained:
+The Latin music elements are also present, as well as integrates elements and heavy influences of electronica, in her fourth studio album Cupido, which she described as "An era full of growth and personal discovery."
+In addition, Stoessel is also recognizable by her romantic ballads and said, "I don't wake up every day feeling any one way.
+I don't want to do the same thing every day.
+I don't listen to the same kind of music, or even the same kind of genre, every day.
+So when it comes to recording music, I do different things.
+I'm always changing, evolving.
+Some days I want to write a ballad, others I want to work on a reggaeton song.
+I wanted to break apart these ideas that if you write and sing ballads, you can't do much else."